 1. Figure out your baby’s schedule.

+Sleep deprivation is a normal part of parenting, especially during growth spurts when babies cluster feed.
 Try to track when your baby typically cluster feeds, and plan accordingly.
 Babies typically develop a cluster feeding routine.
 If you figure out when your baby normally cluster feeds, you’re less likely to feel overwhelmed and frustrated.
+You have to be specially observant of these schedule during your baby's growth spurts.

 2. Stay hydrated.